CodesAFK/codesafk.github.io/_posts/2018-01-01-bloggah-index.markdown

    havick@whiskey-jack bloggah]$
  {%endhighlight%}

  My terminal might look different than yours.
-I use a Arch Linux with KDE, because I have an elitist complex.
+I use a version of Arch Linux with KDE, because I have an elitist complex.

  Now that we're in our directory we'll use ```npm init``` to generate the package.json file for us.
  Answer or press Enter for each of the prompts, and enter 'y' at the end to confirm.
 Anything that you aren't interested in